Privacy Policy

 Legal and operational requirements determine how long we retain your information.
 For example, we are required to hold some types of information to fulfil our statutory obligations under health and safety or tax law, and other data to meet contractual obligations for our research funding grants.

 We keep your information for no longer than is necessary for the purposes it was collected for.
-We have adopted a data retention policy that sets out the different periods we retain personal information for in respect of these relevant purposes.
+We have a data retention policy that sets out the different periods we retain personal information for in respect of these relevant purposes.

 Who is your personal data shared with?